 “Not only is this project an economic engine for San Benito County, but it will also honor our rich agricultural heritage,” former sheriff Curtis Hill said in the release, which identifies him as an official proponent of the initiative.
 “It will create more than 5,500 permanent high-tech, high-wage jobs and provide the opportunity for public safety training on-site, while still preserving 562 acres for agricultural use.”

-The Strata Verde website states the plan is to include hundreds of acres of private research and development facilities, and a vehicle testing venue with a three-mile coast down track.
+The Strada Verde website states the plan is to include hundreds of acres of private research and development facilities, and a vehicle testing venue with a three-mile coast down track.

 The release notes that the facility will also offer public access to the Pajaro River area of the property for the first time, creating a 209-acre public park along a three-mile stretch of the river.